 Some sites like InDinero have used videos on their homepage to dramatically improve their conversions.
-They saw an almost double the amount of conversions by implementing a video on their homepage.
+They saw almost double the number of conversions by implementing a video on their homepage.
 In fact, they now push it hard on their Get Started page:

 7) Drive targeted paid traffic